Nutritional Therapy Consultation

 This is different from diagnostic testing in that the aim is not to diagnose disease, this is beyond the remit of nutritional therapy and belongs in the hands of a medical doctor.
 The aim is to identify imbalances which may contribute to ill health in the longer term.
 Examples include nutrient imbalances, imbalances in digestive function and bowel flora or hormone imbalances.

 What to expect from a nutritional therapy consultation?

-During the initial consultation (75-90 minutes) a detailed medical, dietary and lifestyle history is taken.
-From there we discuss possible imbalances that can cause or contribute to your symptoms and draw up a nutritional programme consisting of dietary and lifestyle changes to meet your needs.
+During the initial consultation (1.5-2 hours) a detailed medical, dietary and lifestyle history is taken.
+From there we discuss possible imbalances that can cause or contribute to your symptoms and draw up a programme consisting of dietary and lifestyle changes to meet your needs.
 I may also recommend nutritional supplements to support the programme.
-During follow-up consultations we review progress and fine-tune the programme.
+During follow-up consultations we review progress and fine-tune the programme as appropriate.

 Wellbeing package £200

 - Support by telephone and e-mail between consultations